Social-Evolution-and-Behavior/anTraX/docs/installation11.md

 ```
 ### Clone the repository

-Change into your favorite place to install code packages, then clone the anTraX repositpry:
+Change into your favorite place to install code packages, then clone the anTraX repository:

 ```console
 git clone http://github.com/Social-Evolution-and-Behavior/anTraX.git